Fitting Generalized Power Diagrams to 3D Image Data: A Prerequisite for Virtual Materials Testing

 In total, GBPD tessellations fitted by the GD method, which fits all parameters, yield the best performance with respect to $F_\mathrm{c}$ for most of our datasets.
 In fact, across our datasets, the accuracy of the evaluated GBPD algorithms varies by no more than 5 percentage points.
 Interestingly, the Hq algorithm achieves the lowest mean normalized errors \( F_{\varphi_d} \) in volume-equivalent diameters across the evaluated data sets.
-This suggests that its underlying heuristic tends to generate tessellations whose cell volumes closely match those observed in the data.
-A similar trend was noted in~\cite{alpers.2023a}, although that study also identified grain configurations for which Hq fails to produce satisfactory fits.
-In contrast, the LP method ensures that the generated GBPDs adhere to specified volume bounds, which were set to $\pm2$ voxels per grain in our experiments.
-When these bounds are reduced to zero, LP---unlike the other methods listed in Table~\ref{table:d}---yields a volume-equivalent diameter error of $F_{\varphi_d} = 0$ by construction.
+This suggests that its underlying heuristic tends to generate tessellations whose volumes of the sets $C_i(\phi)$ closely match those observed in the data.
+A similar trend was observed in~\cite{alpers.2023a}, although that study also identified grain/cell configurations for which Hq does not produce satisfactory fits.
+In contrast, the LP method ensures that the generated GBPDs adhere to specified volume bounds, which were set to $\pm2$ voxels per grain/cell in our experiments.
+When these bounds are reduced to zero, LP---unlike the other methods listed in Table~S1 of the SI---yields a volume-equivalent diameter error of $F_{\varphi_d} = 0$ by construction.

-The surface area errors $F_{\varphi_A}$ in Table~\ref{table:surf} show a similar trend as in Table~\ref{table:acc}.
+The surface area errors $F_{\varphi_A}$ in Table~S2 of the SI show a similar trend as in Table~\ref{table:acc}.
 In particular, Laguerre tessellations have a limited capacity to reproduce the curved facets of the more complex data sets.
 Again, Laguerre tessellations fitted by Neper show a good (even the best) performance for the two foam data sets \textbf{Ceramic} and \textbf{WIND}.

-The better ability of GBPDs to fit cell shapes is also evident from the errors $F_{\varphi_\mathrm{elo}}$ and $F_{\varphi_\mathrm{flat}}$ of the shape characteristics elongation and flatness, see Tables~\ref{table:elo} and \ref{table:flat}.
+The better ability of GBPDs to fit cell shapes is also evident from the errors $F_{\varphi_\mathrm{elo}}$ and $F_{\varphi_\mathrm{flat}}$ of the shape characteristics elongation and flatness, see Tables~S3 and S4 of the SI.

-For almost all the considered datasets, Hq has the smallest frequency of missing cells, see Table~\ref{table:missing}.
-This can be explained by the fact that systems of non- or only mildly overlapping objects do not generate empty cells.
-Hence, the construction used in the heuristics---sites corresponding to the barycenters of the grains---is not prone to produce sets of generators with empty cells.
-The choice of update scheme in the iterative algorithms determines to which extent empty cells can arise in subsequent iterations.
+For almost all the considered datasets, Hq has the smallest frequency of missing grains/cells, see Table~\ref{table:missing}.
+This can be explained by the fact that systems of non- or only mildly overlapping objects do not generate empty sets.
+Hence, the construction used in the heuristics---sites corresponding to the barycenters of the grains/cells---is not prone to produce sets of generators with empty sets $C_i(\phi)$.
+The choice of update scheme in the iterative algorithms determines to which extent empty sets $C_i(\phi)$ can arise in subsequent iterations.